Reconstruction with long lasting impact

 Training is the key to making strong Bricks & building earthquake resistant

 Our team has long experience of working with construction and training in rural Nepal.
-We have trained more than 40 rural communities.
-We are now working to transfer these skills to a growing number of rural villages.
+We have trained more than 55 rural communities.
+We are now working to transfer these skills to a growing number of rural villages so that they can rebuild their own villages.

 The result – earthquake resistant houses & schools that look beautiful: